Discover Homestay in Maida Vale

 Maida Vale is a fairly prosperous part of London and this is mainly because of the people it attracts.
 There is still a sizable Jewish community in the area and the population is largely a mix of races, ages and backgrounds.

 What transport links does Maida Vale offer?

 The Maida Vale tube station is on the Bakerloo line, 14 minutes from Oxford Circus and 18 minutes from Waterloo.
 Other tube stations walking distance away are served by the Circle and District lines for further connectivity, and many buses pass through the area on their way in and out of central.
 Paddington station is a mile away and offers cross-country rail services.

-In late 2018, a new Crossrail station in Paddington will cut the journey into Liverpool Street by to thirds to just 10 minutes and extend services out of the city up to Milton Keynes.
+The Crossrail station in Paddington has cut the journey into Liverpool Street by to thirds to just 10 minutes and extend services out of the city up to Milton Keynes.

 What is there to do in Maida Vale?